jet2jet/EasySFTP/README.md

 # ReadMe (en)

-EasySFTP is a file transfer client application for Windows using FTP and SFTP.
+EasySFTP is a file transfer client application for Windows using SFTP, FTP, and FTPS.

 Currently only Japanese language version is provided.